turing-knowledge-graphs/meet-ups/symposium-2022.md

 11:00 - 11:15 Break

 11:15 - 12:30 Pitches from participants
-- Short 3 minutes presentations about interests and potential collaborations.
+- Short (5 minutes) presentations about interests and potential collaborations.

 12:30 - 13:15 Lunch